ray-project/ray/doc/source/rllib-env.rst

 Here are two ways to implement a centralized critic compatible with the multi-agent API:

-**Strategy 1: Sharing experiences in the trajectory preprocessor**:
+**Strategy 1: Sharing experiences in the trajectory postprocessor function**:

 The most general way of implementing a centralized critic involves defining the ``postprocess_fn`` method of a custom policy. ``postprocess_fn`` is called by ``Policy.postprocess_trajectory``, which has full access to the policies and observations of concurrent agents via the ``other_agent_batches`` and ``episode`` arguments.
 The batch of critic predictions can then be added to the postprocessed trajectory.
 Here's an example: